 Peru prosecutors seek new arrest warrant for ex-President Toledo

 Peruvian prosecutors are waiting for a local judge to sign off on a second arrest warrant for the country's former President Alejandro Toledo that they believe will help persuade the United States to detain and extradite him, a lead prosecutor on the case said Tuesday.
-A Peruvian judge in February had ordered Toledo to be jailed for 18 months while prosecutors prepare corruption charges against him.
+Peru's Attorney General Pablo Sanchez talks to the press during a news conference in Lima, Peru, July 4, 2017.

 Discussions